nerasan/smatch/readme.md

 * PUT /matches/:id - update (update) - updates the data for a specific match (i.e. /matches/1)
 * DELETE /matches/:id - destroy (delete) - deletes the match with the specified id (i.e. /matches/1)

+#### To-Do

+* Create a user.js controllers to edit the user data and show profiles (if this is possible -- has to be by userId)
+* Create a match.js controllers to show all matches for that user, create and/or edit matches, delete matches.

+#### Issues to fix

+* Look into the double criteria for findOrCreate in order to view other people's profiles by username -- if it does not work, just have it by userId
+* the a href tags in character show page do not work even though it is correct?
+* characters do not have id -- is a table even needed? or can it just be "where charactername = "link" " ?

 ## Express Auth App